Rokasl/CS408_project/report/source/12_chapter_5.md

       }
 ```

-* **"thunk"** - Application of thunk pattern.
-Constructs a mode while ignoring any arguments;
+* **"thunk"** - Application of thunk pattern (suspended computation).
-computation expression comes from "fun.thunk".
+Constructs a mode while ignoring any arguments; computation expression comes from "fun.thunk".
 New mode is equal to:

 ```javascript
       stack: stk,